lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 Remember the Try Operator "`?`" for checking errors returned by Rust Functions?

-This works only for Functions and Methods that return the `Result` Type.
+This works only for functions and methods that return the `Result` Type.
 Thus we follow the Rust error-checking convention and return a kind of `Result` named `MynewtResult`.

 (Mynewt refers to the [Apache Mynewt](http://mynewt.apache.org/) embedded operating system that we're running on PineTime)